BJP MLA Bhupendra Patel named new Gujarat chief minister

 Bhupendra Patel, the MLA from Gujarat's Ghatlodia constituency has been elected as the new chief minister of Gujarat, according to several media reports.

 The announcement was made by Union minister Narendra Singh Tomar at Gujarat's Gandhinagar after the BJP concluded its core committee meeting at Kamalam.
 Patel (59) was unanimously elected BJP legislature party leader.
-His name was proposed by CM Vijay Rupani, whose resignation from the post on Saturday surprised many.
+His name was proposed by outgoing Chief Minister Vijay Rupani, whose resignation from the post on Saturday surprised many.

 Most of the 112 MLAs of the party in the 182-member Assembly were present at the meeting, BJP sources said.

-"Bhupendra Patel elected as the new leader of BJP legislative party", Tomar, Gujarat in-charge said after the party's legislative meeting.
-"Bhupendra Patel will be sworn-in as Gujarat CM soon," he added.
+"Bhupendra Patel elected as the new leader of BJP legislative party", Tomar, Gujarat in-charge, said after the party's legislative meeting.

+Patel will take oath as the Chief Minister of Gujarat on Monday, state BJP president CR Paatil said.
+Talking to reporters on Sunday, Paatil said, "Bhupendra Patel will take oath as the chief minister...Only the chief minister will be sworn in tomorrow."

+He added the new cabinet will be formed after consultation with the senior leaders in a couple of days.
+No discussion was held in the legislature party meeting about the deputy chief minister's post, he said.
+Patel, who was also present, told reporters that he was grateful to Prime Minister Narendra Modi, BJP chief J P Nadda, and Union minister Amit Shah for the trust they reposed in him.

 Patel, who holds a diploma in civil engineering, was earlier the chairman of the Ahmedabad Urban Development Authority (AUDA).
 He had won his Ghatlodiya seat by a margin of 117,000 votes in 2017, the largest margin in that poll.
 He belongs to the influential Patel community.
 Mandaviya is from Patidar community.